 Did you know that occupational therapy in mental health is one of the most effective treatments for mental illnesses?
-As mental health becomes a big issue for American youths today, occupational therapists are encouraged to utilize occupational therapy, such as cognitive-behavioral therapy (CBT), to help teens overcome mental illnesses.
+Due to a prevalence of mental health issues in teens, treatments such as cognitive behavioral therapy (CBT) can help young people overcome mental illnesses.

-Patients who are suffering from anxiety disorders encounter challenges in social participation, activities of daily living (ADL), sleeping, and participating in education and work environments.
-Occupational therapy helps teens suffering from anxiety disorders by involving them in task-related activities that will enable them to engage in everyday settings.
-The American Occupational Therapy Association emphasizes the use of Cognitive Behavioral Therapy (CBT) and Social and Emotional Learning (SEL) to help patients suffering from anxiety disorders to cope with their behavior.
-Occupational therapy enables patients to identify the source of their anxiety and incorporate various strategies to include in their daily routines to help him/her manage his/her behavior.
-This involves managing the patient’s emotions and reaction with different factors that triggers the patient’s source of anxiety.
-CBT is an example of how occupational therapy in mental health can help patients re-engage in their daily routines.
+For example, patients suffering from anxiety disorders struggle with social participation, activities of daily living (ADL), and sleeping.
+Mental health occupational therapy works by involving patients in task-related activities that encourage them to engage in everyday settings.
+Occupational therapy helps patients identify the source of their anxiety and incorporate various strategies to manage it.
+This process involves regulating the patient’s emotions which trigger their anxiety.
+CBT is an example of how mental health occupational therapy can help patients re-engage in their daily routines.

-The National Institute of Mental Health reports that about 12.5% of teenagers ages 12 to 17 in the United States, roughly 3 million people, have suffered from a major depressive episode.
-Depression is one of the most common mental disorders affecting young adults in America.
-Those affected by depression lack energy and interest in daily activities in addition to being disengaged from social activities.
+The National Institute of Mental Health reports that about 2.3 million adolescents in the United States have had at least one major depressive episode.
+Those affected by depression lack energy and interest in daily activities and often disengage from social activities.
 There are multiple forms of depression such as major depressive disorder, dysthymia, adjustment disorder with depressed mood, seasonal affective disorder (SAD), bipolar disorder, and postpartum depression.
-Among teens, the most common forms of depression are adjustment disorder, dysthymia, bipolar disorder and major depression.
+Among teens, the most common forms of depression are adjustment disorder, dysthymia, bipolar disorder, and major depression, for instance.

-As an occupational therapist, it is important to help patients work towards overcoming their depression by learning how to slowly regain their engagement in daily activities.
-Specifically, OTs can help their patients reflect on their behavior and emotions to identify the source of their problem and finding a balance to find meaning within their activities.
-Understanding the effects of depression on an individual’s behavior is crucial to being able to later help the patient engage in activities.
-Encouraging participation and providing a structure within treatment is an important part of an OT’s role in helping patients manage their depression.
+Occupational therapists help patients overcome their depression by slowly reintroducing them to their normal lives.
+To achieve this, reflection on behavior and emotion is key to recovery.
+This way, patients can identify the source of their problem and find meaning within their lives again.
+Understanding the effects of depression on an individual’s behavior is crucial to helping them re-engage in daily activities.
+Encouraging social participation and providing a structure within treatment is also an important part of mental health occupational therapy.

-Occupational therapy helps those diagnosed with an eating disorder to regain participation in their daily routines.
-OTs could incorporate occupational therapy in mental health problems such as eating disorders by utilizing sensory therapy and psychotherapy to help their patients.
-Generating positive associations with occupations and various thought processes can help patients overcome their beliefs and views on food and weight issues.
-Because the source of the patients’ behaviors is based on associations and perceptions that they have created of and by themselves, it is important for OTs to help patients identify how their emotions are affecting their behaviors.
-After patients are made aware of their emotions, OTs could utilize various strategies to help their patients manage their lifestyle through cognitive behavioral therapy (CBT).
+In this case, the goal of occupational therapy is to help patients with eating disorders manage their condition and start to participate in normal activities again.
+For example, occupational therapists utilize sensory therapy and psychotherapy to help their patients reach this goal.
+Through therapy, patients are encouraged to adopt habits which create or reinforce healthy roles and occupations.
+As a result, these strategies can help patients overcome their beliefs and views on food and weight issues.
+The source of the patients’ behaviors is based on associations and perceptions that they have created of and by themselves.
+So, it is important for occupational therapists to help patients identify how their emotions are affecting their behaviors.
+After patients are made aware of their emotions, occupational therapists can employ various strategies to help their patients manage their lifestyle through cognitive behavioral therapy (CBT).